jlbcontrols/pidbot-manager/README.md

 ### Instructions
 * Create a file called `docker-compose.yml` on your host computer.
 * Paste the example below into your docker-compose file, or edit if necessary.
-The example will work with no additional Gateway configuration required.
+The example below will work with no additional Gateway configuration required.
 ```yaml
 version: '3.8'
 services: